Why study Chemistry

 Here you have a list of top 10 resources that we think you may find useful:

 The BBC GCSE Bitesize website covers all of the important topics that you need to know for your exams, so it can be a good place to start your revision.
 It can be particularly helpful if you are studying science through the AQA, Edexcel or OCR exam boards, as it has sections specifically designed for each of these courses.
-However, as long as you are careful to avoid learning about topics that are not covered on your syllabus, you can still find some useful videos, quizzes and other resources here to help you with all of your chemical questions.
+However, as long as you can avoid unnecessary topics that is not covered in your syllabus, you can still find some useful videos, quizzes and other resources here to help you with all of your chemical questions.

 GCSE Science has some written notes covering important topics for chemistry students.
 This is a great site if you learn best when you take information in by reading, and it might inspire you to write out your own color-coded revision notes.
 It will also be useful if you want to look up a particular definition or get a quick overview of a certain subject.
 It covers atomic structure and bonding, the carbon and nitrogen cycles and the use of crude oil, among other topics.

 Chemguide is another site that provides written overviews of various topics, but the style is a little less colorful than GCSE Science.
-You can find help with topics ranging from atomic structure to the instruments that chemists use to analyse substances, but some of the sections are a little bit advanced for GCSE level, so stick to the basic sections unless you want to see what A Level Chemistry looks like.
+You can find help with topics ranging from atomic structure to the instruments that chemists use to analyse substances.
+Some of the sections are a bit advanced for GCSE level, so stick to the basic sections unless you want to see what A Level Chemistry looks like.

 Creative Chemistry is another good site if you want to test yourself on what you have learned.
 It is full or worksheets, quizzes and other activities covering most of the topics on the AQA syllabus.
 If you are studying the same topics for another exam board, these resources can still be useful, but make sure that you avoid any sections that aren’t covered in your course.

 The S-Cool website can help you to revise all of the most important topics in chemistry, including the differences between acids and bases, the periodic table and how to balance equations.
-The site is set up so that you can learn about a particular topic and then test yourself, before getting some tips that will help you to revise the topic again.
+The site is set up so that you can learn about a particular topic and then test yourself.
 You can also find help here for other GCSE subjects, but the site is particularly strong on chemistry.